 How was coming early of Christmas possible and what does it mean?

 In other words, Secularism has become a parasite.
 It can only feed on what is legitimately instituted, but it lacks the ability to propagate, renew, or refresh itself.
-Because it has no imagination, it can make no spiritual children to give it an imagination.
+Because it has no imagination, it can make no spiritual children that can give it an imagination.
 It can and will only devour the world in search of meaning.
-Its no wonder existentialist novels, shopping outlets, and buffets are popular in the same place that tries to celebate Christmas two months early.
+It's no wonder existentialist novels, shopping outlets, and buffets are popular in the same place that tries to celebrate Christmas two months early.
 There's an inner logic to the whole order centered around one's own consumptive appetite that can never be satisfied.

 Imagine what this form of life does to our little ones.